 - In the Monterey Bay region there are more than 80 public charging stations (some of which has both Level 1 and Level 2 outlets).

 - DC Fast Chargers – Direct-current (DC) fast charging equipment (480 V AC input) are beginning to be installed in heavy traffic corridors such as freeways and also at shopping centers.
 Not all vehicles are DC Fast Charge compatible.
-Currently the Nissan leaf (with CHAdeMO option) and Mitsubishi i-Miev can take this charge.
-A DC fast charge can add 60 to 80 miles of range to a light-duty PHEV or EV in 20 minutes.
+These provide an 80% charge in 30 minutes.

 - Tesla Supercharger works only for Tesla vehicles and provides a 50% charge in 20 minutes.